yunweneric/yunweneric/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on `Flutter Animations` 🚀💙
-- 🌱 I’m currently learning Kotlin and Android native
+- 🌱 I’m currently learning ML Tools
-- 👯 I’m looking to collaborate on a Flutter, Laravel and React Open-Source project! ✌😁
+- 👯 I’m looking to collaborate on a Flutter and React Open-Source project! ✌😁
 - 🤔 I’m looking for help with, React advanced state management Meanwhile Nothing 🚀 | Coming Soon 😉
-- 💬 Ask me about Flutter, Javascript and Dart and I will answer eagerly! 😎
+- 💬 Ask me about Flutter, Javascript, Typescript, Python and Dart and I will answer eagerly! 😎
 - 📫 How to reach me: [Github](https://github.com/yunweneric), [Twitter](https://twitter.com/Yunweneric), [Linkedin](https://www.linkedin.com/in/yunweneric/)
 - 😄 Pronouns: He/Him
 - 📫 Creative Writer at : [Dev.to](https://dev.to/yunweneric)